hocus-dev/hocus/rfd/0001-block-registry.md

 ### TCMU

 Overlaybd uses TCMU under the hood.
 We think this it's a good choice for Hocus.
 In the future we may easily build a custom storage format using TCMU and the rest of our code will be compatible.
-All block devices created by the block registry using TCMU MUST have an SCSI Serial starting with `hocusbd-`.
+All block devices created by the block registry using TCMU MUST have a SCSI Serial starting with `hocusbd-`.
 For example `hocusbd-u2fpCGJ7`.
 The WWN of the TCM loop device for the block registry MUST be `naa.726163636f6f6e73`.
-All TCMU storage objects will be exposed under a single SAS HBA and will be forwarded to a single TCM loop target under different LUN's.
-OverlayBD will be forked so it will be possible to change the name of the TCMU service and UIO path in runtime so multiple block registries can run on the same host at the same time (important for CI).
+All TCMU storage objects will be exposed under a single SAS HBA (`user_726163636`) and will be forwarded to a single TCM loop target under different LUNs.
+OverlayBD will be forked so it will be possible to change the name of the TCMU service and UIO path in runtime so multiple block registries can run on the same host at the same time (important for CI), the path of the UIO devices will be nonstandard.

 ### Exposing TCMU to the agent container